Subject Code: LIBS

 Advice to Students

-The BA in Liberal Studies will start with a required foundational course, LIBS 100 Origins and Practices of Liberal Arts, which will introduce students to approaches, methodologies, and fundamental questions in the humanities, social sciences, and natural sciences.
+The BA in Liberal Studies will start with a required foundational course, LIBS 100, which will introduce students to approaches, methodologies, and fundamental questions in the humanities, social sciences, and natural sciences.
 Students will then be required to select courses from each of the four modes of critical thought: scientific inquiry and reasoning, insights into contemporary society and culture, critical perspectives on history, and academic writing.
-Finally, a required capstone course, LIBS 300 The Liberal Arts in the Contemporary World, will enable students to draw on and synthesize their learning using a collaborative, project-based approach.
+Finally, a required capstone course, LIBS 300, will enable students to draw on and synthesize their learning using a collaborative, project-based approach.
 By fostering an interdisciplinary approach to intellectual inquiry, argument and analysis, the BA in Liberal Studies will prepare students for more in-depth study in a specific field or to enter a professional program such as law, as well as provide them with a strong comprehensive educational foundation and the adaptable skills for any career path or life activity